Support Us. Need Help?

 If you enjoyed the game.
 Please, leave us a review in the App Store.
 5 stars hopefully.

-May the fire burn bright and warm for you.
-Sincerely,
+May the fire burn brightly for you.
+May it keep you warm.

 A Dark Room